Healthy Homes Assessment Wallaceville

 What We Do

-As building inspectors we are experts in all components of expert house inspections.
-We are here to make sure you make the right choice when it comes to purchasing your next property.
+As building inspectors we handle all components associated with professional home examinations.
+We are there to ensure that you make the correct decision when purchasing your next property.

-We consider your investment to be a serious one We conduct comprehensive examinations to ensure that you don’t get any unexpected or expensive surprises meaning you are able to relax and focus on the fun aspects of purchasing or owning a house.
+We value your money and conduct comprehensive checks to ensure you don’t be faced with any costly or unexpected unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of owning or purchasing the home.

-We specialise in a variety of solutions to make sure you are completely updated on the condition of any property you could be thinking of buying or selling along with other solutions.
+We offer a wide range of services to ensure that you are completely updated on the condition of any property that you might be thinking of buying or selling along with other solutions.

-Not only do we collaborate with you, but we also work with some big clients like bank branches, local councils and insurance firms.
-Evidently , they enjoy our peace of mind provided, because of the information contained that we offer in our reports of building inspections.
+We do not just work with you , but we also work with some large clients including the local authorities, banks, and insurance firms.
+Evidently , they like our reassurance provided, due to the details provided in our building inspection reports.

 • Pre Purchase & Pre Sale Reports